AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 even though both types are declared as :ada:`access Integer`.

-Note that we can use any name when instantiating the :ada:`Unchecked_Deallocation` procedure.
+Note that we can use any name when instantiating the :ada:`Ada.Unchecked_Deallocation` procedure.
 However, naming it :ada:`Free` is very common.

 Now, let's see a complete example that includes object allocation and
 deallocation: